 When you’re up and running, the client won’t hold any surprises.
-It features a Connect button, and a list of servers.
-Strangely, the servers aren’t grouped by location or even alphabetic order, and are just presented in jumbled format.
+It features a Connect button and a list of servers.
+Strangely, the servers aren’t grouped by location or even alphabetic order and are presented in jumbled format.
 That’s a bizarre design decision, but a fairly minor flaw given other issues we had with TapVPN.

 Users can see data like their upload and download speeds, as well as how much bandwidth they are using, which is a neat touch.
 But beyond that, there’s very little on offer.
 You can’t play around with bookmarked servers, apply protocols, or access diagnostics to fix leaks.
 It’s a very pared-down product, with no frills attached.

 Unblocking services like Netflix or Hulu is one of the primary reasons to download an Android VPN, but free VPNs like Tap regularly fail to unblock much at all.
 In this case, we were pleasantly surprised by the extent of TapVPN’s ability to beat geo-restriction.

 We had no problems relocating our IP to access BBC iPlayer content, and YouTube geo-restriction was blown away.
 This suggests that, if nothing else, TapVPn runs an efficient proxy service.

 Netflix was a slightly different story.
 We struggled to access libraries outside the USA, so broadening our content selection wasn’t really an option.
 And Hulu also detected the VPN without any problems.
 Again, there’s nothing unusual about this – it’s routine for mass-market Android VPNs.

 P2P and torrenting

 Don’t even think about establishing a P2P connection via TapVPN.